The Minneapolis/Saint Paul metro is loaded with bike trails, and there are many options for bike rentals for both residents and visitors.

 Electric Bike

-Electric bikes have a battery that last for about 100 miles, give or take.
+Electric bikes have a battery that lasts for about 100 miles, give or take.
 They have various levels of assist to help the rider with hills, distance, etc. Most bike types are becoming available in an electric model.

 More About Electric Bikes